Lane Kenworthy, The Good Society

 Why should there be a formal mechanism that ensures citizens a voice in decision making?
 Because, as Michael Walzer’s parable puts it, what touches all should be decided by all.
 This notion underpins the widely shared view that, in politics, democracy is the fairest system.
 It encourages us to ask: Why shouldn’t democracy, or at least some formal channel through which people can exercise voice, also apply in the economic sphere?2

 The most prominent forms of employee voice are worker participation, labor unions, works councils, board-level employee representation, and worker control.
 What do we know about them?

-Historically, the chief way in which employees have had a voice in the firms they work for is via labor unions.
-In the United States and other rich democratic nations, unions arose with the industrial revolution in the mid-1800s.
-As figure 2 shows, they increased in size and strength through the first several decades of the 20th century.
+Historically, the chief way in which employees have had a voice in their company is via labor unions.
+In the United States and other rich democratic nations, unions arose with the industrial revolution in the mid-to-late 1800s.
+As we see in figure 2, American unions grew in size and strength through the first several decades of the 20th century.
 In 1935, the National Labor Relations Act guaranteed the right of workers in private-sector firms to form a union, required firms to negotiate with that union, and ensured protections for workers who go on strike.
-For the next two decades union membership surged, reaching a peak of 30-34% in the decade from 1945 to 1955.
+Over the ensuing twenty years union membership surged, reaching a peak of around 33% in the decade from 1945 to 1955.

 Since then, unionization has fallen steadily and sharply.
 Today, only 10% of employed Americans are union members.

 Union membership has tended to be lower in the United States than in most other affluent democracies, as we see in figure 3.